Kayalous/portfolio-v3/README.md

 ## Important information

 This is my personal portfolio website, if you feel like using it for your own portfolio feel free to do so!
-But please make sure to give me attribution by linking to this repo, or to my website, [Personal website](https://www.elkayal.me "elkayal.me").
+But please make sure to give me attribution by linking to this repo, or to my website, [elkayal.me](https://www.elkayal.me "Personal website").

-Some inspiration was drawn from [Brittany Chiang's website](https://brittanychiang.com/ "Brittany Chiang's awesome portfolio"), as well as many other talented designers/developers, with my own touch thrown in there of course.
+Some inspiration was drawn from [Brittany Chiang's awesome portfolio](https://brittanychiang.com/ "Brittany Chiang's website"), as well as many other talented designers/developers, with my own touch thrown in there of course.

 ## Build Setup